-"Blended" learning format and course scheduling
+"Hybrid" learning format and course scheduling

 St. Catherine University knows working nurses.
 To meet their needs, we've combined decades of expertise in designing and delivering programs for working adults with flexible and innovative modes of delivering courses.